What is SDLC?

 During the agile software development life cycle, six specific phases dictate where the project is at any particular point in time, and what comes next in terms of evolution.
 The various SDLC phases are requirement gathering and analysis, design, implementation or coding, testing, deployment, and support.

 Given there are six different software development life cycle phases, it’s important to understand what each phase entails and why it matters to the overall development of the software in question.

-The design phase consists of storyboarding or wire framing the software and needed functionality, and then creating either rough working models, or otherwise illustrating how the software will work, how it will look, how usage flows will move through from screen to screen, and more.
+- Designing: In this stage, the requirements gathered in the SRS document is used as information to obtain the software architecture.
+Moreover, this phase also consists of storyboarding or wireframing software that is needed for functionality.
+Through this, the developers then create either rough working models, or illustrates how the software will work, how it will look, how usage flows will move from screen to screen, and more.

 The Role of the SDLC Phases

 There can be some crossover or blurring of the lines in many of the SDLC phases, but the importance of each phase as a distinct element in the overall life cycle cannot be denied.
 Without a full analysis of the customer’s needs or the requirements for the software or app, necessary functionality and needed features, design and development cannot proceed.

 Without accurate design work beforehand, the software cannot be developed.
 Without skilled developers on the project, the development will be slow or fraught with problems.
 Without being able to accurately test software or an app, bugs could slip through that would compromise operability and stability.
 It’s all interconnected.

 Here are some of the most important models of Software development life cycle: